You might have a Google Maps listing but do you also have a Google My Business Profile?

 And while the numbers may be modest, our client is happy with results and we expect to see more gains as we continue to post.

-These two examples show a definite increase in activity from posting on Google My Business.
+These two examples show an increase in activity from posting on Google My Business.
 This doesn’t even include other social media activity or ads.
 As for ranking, we’re still tracking results and will add an update when we have those as well.

 Ramp up your own results on Google My Business

-We hope this shows the reality of what’s possible for a small business – not crazy or unrealistically high numbers, but consistent increases that could lead to larger gains, and more business, over time.
+We hope this shows what’s possible for a small, local business – not crazy or unrealistically high numbers, but consistent increases that could lead to larger gains, and more business, over time.

 Let us get you started with our Google My Business Management Service, priced for small business.